bramses/sharing-fiction/content/posts/week-2-agency-quarantine.md

 *See all the weekly standups [here](/tags/weekly-standups/).*

 What a week it's been!
 In what seems like a blink of an eye, the world has fallen into CHAOS.
 Ok, *maybe* chaos is a bit excessive, but at the least, the world is experiencing a very critical disruption from its normal flow.
 If you're reading this in March 2020, you know that of course, I am alluding to the coronavirus.
-If you're reading this in the fututre, hello, I hope things are better.
+If you're reading this in the future, hello, I hope things are better.
 Give your family and friends a hug for me.

 How has the coronavirus affected my burgeoning agency?
 Well...